Dr Quentin Coutellier

 Profile

 Quentin Coutellier is a Departmental Lecturer in Sustainability Enterprise and the Environment at the University of Oxford.
-Pursuing a teaching route in academia, teaching is what Quentin considers the most gratifying and fulfilling part of his role.
-Quentin has been lecturing, tutoring, supporting, supervising and mentoring students at several London based institutions, including Imperial College London, London Business School and the London School of Economics, as well as coaching a wide range of both, students and professionals, in the private sector.
-Accompanying mentees throughout their academic journey, facilitating their learning and fostering their commitment to help make this world a better place is a great source of happiness for him.
-He has been receiving high scores in student feedback surveys, a teaching excellence award, and a reputation as empathetic and approachable lecturer with a genuine passion for supporting students.
+Focused on a teaching-oriented academic path, Quentin finds teaching to be the most rewarding and fulfilling aspect of his role.
+He has extensive experience lecturing, tutoring, supporting, supervising, and mentoring students at prominent London institutions, including Imperial College London, London Business School, and the London School of Economics.
+Additionally, he has coached a diverse range of students and professionals in the private sector.

 Teaching: